 - did not decide on your application within 15 business days.

-If you decide to complain, please provide us with as much of the following information as possible:
+If you decide to complain, please provide us with the following information:

 - your name and contact information (email, telephone and postal mail)

-- the address at which VAST services were requested.
-If a street address is not available, please provide the latitude and longitude
+- the address at which VAST services were requested

 You can make a complaint by: